furysport/furya-staking/.github/PULL_REQUEST_TEMPLATE.md

 <!--

-    Thanks for contributing to White Whale Migaloo!
+    Thanks for contributing to White Fury Furya!

     Before you file this pull request, please follow the items on this checklist and put an x in each of the boxes, like this: [x].